-- superior performance, including the ability to generate up to 50% more power per unit area; - · superior aesthetics, with our uniformly black surface design which eliminates highly visible reflective grid lines and metal interconnect ribbons; and - · efficient use of silicon, a key raw material used in the manufacture of solar cells.
+- superior performance, including the ability to generate up to 50% more power per unit area; - superior aesthetics, with our uniformly black surface design that eliminates highly visible reflective grid lines and metal interconnect ribbons; and - efficient use of silicon, a key raw material used in the manufacture of solar cells.

-We offer solar power products, including solar cells, solar panels and inverters, which convert sunlight to electricity compatible with the utility network.
-Our solar sales efforts have been focused on residential and commercial applications where the high performance and superior aesthetics of our solar power products provide compelling customer benefits.
-We also sell products for multi-megawatt solar power plant applications that mount our products on moving structures that track the sun.
-We sell our products in many countries, principally in regions where government incentives have accelerated solar power adoption.
+We sell our solar components products to installers and resellers for use in residential and commercial applications where the high efficiency and superior aesthetics of our solar power products provide compelling customer benefits.
+We also sell products for use in multi-megawatt solar power plant applications.
+In many situations, we offer a materially lower area-related cost structure for our customers because our solar panels require a substantially smaller land area than conventional solar technology and half or less of the land area of commercial solar thin film technologies.
+We sell our products in countries in Europe, Asia and North America, principally in regions where government incentives have accelerated solar power adoption.

-We produce our solar cells at our manufacturing facility in the Philippines.
-We currently operate four solar cell manufacturing lines in the Philippines, with a total rated manufacturing capacity of approximately 108 megawatts per year.
-We have recently started construction on a second solar cell manufacturing facility in the Philippines, which is designed to house up to ten additional manufacturing lines.
-We expect three manufacturing lines in the new facility to be operational by the end of 2007, which would give us an aggregate rated manufacturing capacity of approximately 207 megawatts per year.
-Currently, most of our solar panels are assembled for us by a third-party subcontractor in China.
-We supplement this capacity with in-house production at our automated panel assembly factory located in the Philippines.
-We expect to produce up to 30 megawatts of solar panels per year from our first manufacturing line.
-The panel assembly factory has sufficient space to expand capacity to 90 megawatts per year.
-Our systems in North America also include branded inverters manufactured for us by multiple suppliers.
+We manufacture our solar cells at our manufacturing facilities in the Philippines.
+We currently operate four cell manufacturing lines in our first solar cell manufacturing facility, with a total rated manufacturing capacity of approximately 108 megawatts per year.
+In addition, we recently began operating a second solar cell manufacturing facility in the Philippines, which is designed to house up to ten additional manufacturing lines.
+We expect three manufacturing lines in this new facility to be operational by the end of 2007, resulting in a total of seven manufacturing lines with an aggregate manufacturing capacity of 207 megawatts per year.
+By the end of 2008, we plan to operate 12 solar cell manufacturing lines with an aggregate manufacturing capacity of 372 megawatts per year.
+We have recently announced plans to begin production in late 2009 on the first line of a third solar cell manufacturing facility designed to have an aggregate manufacturing capacity of 500 megawatts per year.